AkeyLab/awk-tutorial/awk_tutorial.md

 <!-- pause -->
 # Learn how `awk` works with a "quota" dataset
 <!-- pause -->
-# `awk` as the inspiration for perl, python, and more
+# `awk` as an inspiration for perl, python, and more
 <!-- pause -->
 # The power of `awk` on .bed and .gtf files
 <!-- pause -->